ksnabb/cruds/src/cruds.coffee.md

 ### WebSockets

-The websocket server will be set with this function
+The websocket server will be set with this function.
+The WebSocket connection allowes create, read, update, delete, subscribe, unsubscribe, subscriptions, broadcast methods.

+create - create a new entity into the db (persistent) read - read entities from db update - update entity in db delete - delete entity from db subscribe - subscribe to a channel unsubscribe - unsubscribe from a channel subscriptions - return subscriptions for the client making the request broadcast - broadcst message to a channel peers - return a list of clients subscribed to a certain channel TODO

             routews: (ws) =>
                 ws.id = "" + Date.now() + Math.floor(Math.random() * 1000)
                 ws.channels = []

+                ws.on "close", ((ws) ->
+                    for channel in ws.channels
+                        console.log "unsubscribe"
+                        console.log channel
+                        console.log ws.id
+                        @unsubscribe ws, channel.substr(2)
+                ).bind @, ws

                 @sockets.push ws

-                handleMessage = (message, flags) ->
+                handleMessage = (message, flags) =>

+                    messageJSON = message
                     message = JSON.parse message

 Messages received can include timestamps that should also be attached to the